pchelka84/simple-shopping-cart/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 This simple project mimics items in a shopping cart.
 The app allows you to increment and decrement number of a specific item and delete an item from the cart.
+Reset button resets the quantity of all items to zero.
+The top menu bar displays number of items with value greater than zero.

-This project was created to improve understanding and skills working with React.
+This project was created to mastering React knowledge and skills.

 ## How to run